Artificial intelligence

 Use a real and realistic photo to visualise teamwork.

-Sometimes it’s necessary to illustrate sensitive topics, connected to mental health or other personal issues.
-To avoid linking real employees to these subjects, use real photos where the person can’t be identified – or choose a Scania pictogram or illustration instead.
+Sometimes we need to illustrate topics that relate to mental health or other personal matters.
+To avoid linking real employees to these situations, use real photos where the person cannot be identified, or choose a Scania pictogram or illustration instead.

 Use a real photo where the person can't be identified to visualise a sensitive topic., e.g. mental health issues.